Dwayne O. Andreas School of Law

 The Dwayne O. Andreas School of Law (also known as Barry Law) is located in Orlando, Florida.
 The school is an academic college of Barry University in Miami Shores, Florida.
 Barry Law offers various programs for full-time and part-time students, including a three-year daytime program and a four-year extended studies program in the evening for working students.

+In 2024, Barry University School of Law had a 75.3 percent bar passage rate, with 119 of 158 applicants passing.

-The July 2018 Florida bar passage rate was 45.5%, vs. a statewide average of 67.2%.
-The 2020 class had an average LSAT of 148 and an average GPA of 3.02, with the school having a 58.99% acceptance rate and an enrollment rate from those accepted of 21.84%.
+The 2024 class had a median LSAT of 150 and a median GPA of 3.23, with the school having a 60.20% acceptance rate and an enrollment rate from those accepted of 28.42%.

 Campus

-The Dwayne O. Andreas School of Law is situated on a 20 acre campus in Orange County, Florida directly east of the Orlando city limits and is located about a 15 minute drive from the Orlando downtown core.
+The Dwayne O. Andreas School of Law is situated on a 20 acre campus in Orange County, Florida directly east of the Orlando city limits and is located about a 15-minute drive from the Orlando downtown core.

-The School of Law facilities includes the Dwayne O. Andreas Law Center Building; the Legal Advocacy Center; the Moot Court Building; a faculty office building; the Euliano Law Library; Cafe, and buildings housing the school's legal clinic and bookstore.
+The School of Law facilities includes the Dwayne O. Andreas Law Center Building, the Legal Advocacy Center, the Moot Court Building, a faculty office building, the Euliano Law Library, cafe, and buildings housing the school's legal clinic and bookstore.
 There is no campus housing.